stormseasons/Inkmate.Koplugin/README.md

 Open InkMate, go to Settings > Play on Lichess... and paste your token.

-Note: You must be connected to Wi-Fi, and your device must have curl installed to communicate with the server.
+Note: You must be connected to Wi-Fi, and your device must have curl installed to communicate with the server. curl comes preinstalled on almost all modern operating systems.
+The download is only for very old e-readers.

 **Online Features**